Kolo-Naukowe-Data-Science-PW/mlops-project/README.md

-## MLOps on Google Cloud
+## MLOps Project

-We are to create an automated MLOps workflow following all state-of-the-art practices and technologies.
-What's more, get to know with gitflow and working with cloud resources.
+This repository is a place for tasks and solutions created as part of the MLOps project.
+We aim to develop knowledge of MLOps, solving problems related to the subject using state-of-the-art practices and technologies.

 <img src="img/mlops.png">